croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

     this.publish("viewInfo", "refresh");
   }
   ```
   When a user joins the session, the model checks whether this `viewId` has already been seen.
 If not, it generates a new random nickname and stores it in the view list using the `viewID` as the access key.
 It then increments the `participants` count and publishes an event that will trigger the view to refresh its display.
-(In this case we're using "viewInfo" as our scope.
-This allows us to use a generic word like "refresh" as our event.)
+(In this case we're using `"viewInfo"` as the scope; even a generic event name like `"refresh"` is safe to use, as long as the app assigns different scopes for any other uses of "refresh".)

 ## ChatModel.viewExit(viewId)
   ```
     viewExit(viewId) {
       this.participants--;
+      this.views.delete(viewId);
       this.publish("viewInfo", "refresh");
     }
   ```
-  When a user leaves the session, the model decrements the `participants` count and publishes the same update event.
+  When a user leaves the session, the model decrements the `participants` count, removes the users' entry in the view list, and publishes the same refresh event.

 ## ChatModel.newPost(post)
 ```
   newPost(post) {
+    const postingView = post.viewId;
-    const nickname = this.views.get(post.viewId);
+    const nickname = this.views.get(postingView);
-    this.addToHistory(`<b>${nickname}:</b> ${this.escape(post.text)}`);
+    const chatLine = `<b>${nickname}:</b> ${this.escape(post.text)}`;
+    this.addToHistory({ viewId: postingView, html: chatLine });
+    this.lastPostTime = this.now();
+    this.future(this.inactivity_timeout_ms).resetIfInactive();
   }

   addToHistory(item){